 Over the last several years, DIY home improvement has gained a lot of traction and popularity.
-There have been lots of contributing factors, such as recession, a proliferation of internet how-to articles and the popularization of DIY programs on TV.
+There have been lots of contributing factors, such as a recession, a proliferation of internet how-to articles and the popularization of DIY programs on TV.

 After all, elbow grease seems to be an enduring component in the fabric of the world, and there’s nothing like finishing a tough or skilled task with immaculate results and knowing that you did it.

 Of course, there are many benefits to hiring a contractor as well, and sometimes it’s downright necessary.
 Most people think that it all comes down to money, but it’s not quite that simple.
-Here are a few of the things you’ll want to consider in order to make the right call.
+Here are a few of the things you’ll want to consider to make the right call.
 Take an honest moment to reflect on some of these issues before taking the DIY plunge.

 Do I Have the Skill?

-This should be an obvious “yes” or “no,” but the latter doesn’t necessarily rule out DIY all together.
+This should be an obvious “yes” or “no,” but the latter doesn’t necessarily rule out DIY altogether.
 As mentioned above, there is a wealth of resources available through blogs, TV shows, YouTube channels and magazines to help walk you through the ins and outs of a DIY project.
 The question isn’t really “Can I already do it?” so much as “Am I willing to commit to learning the necessary skills?”
 Just make sure you consult a resource that you know you can trust before proceeding.

-The lack of certain skills, however, should more likely deter you from undertaking a project on your own.
+The lack of specific skills, however, should more likely deter you from undertaking a project on your own.
 For instance, if you’re not familiar with the structural makeup of your house, knocking down the wrong wall could cause extremely costly or dangerous damage.
 If you’re not familiar with the most up-to-date codes and regulations, you may end up paying a fine or having to re-do your project later on.
-In cases like this, it’s absolutely necessary to consult the blueprints to your home or hire an electrician or contractor with electrical experience to locate potential wires, pipes, and load-bearing beams.
+In cases like this, it’s necessary to consult the blueprints to your home or hire an electrician or contractor with electrical experience to locate potential wires, pipes, and load-bearing beams.
 If you have no experience with electrical, plumbing or gas work, a misstep could result in serious injury or death.
 It’s certainly not worth the risk of trying to do it solo.

 Do I Have the Time?